-The former Anzac Cottage / TB Home was a modest one storey timber-framed and clad cottage with a hipped roof extending over the front verandah.
+The former Anzac Cottage / TB Home is a modest one storey timber-framed and clad cottage with a hipped roof that extends over the front verandah.
 There are windows with hoods on the side.
 The roof is clad with corrugated metal sheets.